DaveBullet1050/BatoceraHelpers/README/TOS_GRS_Switch README.md

 ## Files and commands (should you want to roll your own scripts etc...)

-One way to dynamically find the tty device the controller:
+One way to dynamically find the tty device the TOS GRS controller:
 `grep -l -m1 PRODUCT=2341/8036/100 /sys/class/tty/tty*/device/uevent | cut -f 5 -d"/"`

 This will return your device name, eg: